Nigerian News. Latest Nigeria News. Your online Nigerian Newspaper.: No online registration for 774,000 jobs – FG

 He said, “Some have asked me why there’s no registration portal for the 1000 jobs per LGA.
 My answer is, our real targets for these jobs are mostly unskilled rural workers who may not be literate enough and who can’t have access to any portal.
 The elites think everything is now by (the) internet.”

-The minister added that the process is going to be transparent and the names of those who would be enlisted on the scheme would be released to the public.
+The minister added that the process would be transparent and the names of those enlisted on the scheme would be released to the public.

 “Whilst it is inexpedient to ask largely illiterate, itinerant workers to go on the internet & register for jobs through a portal, we shall surely upload their full names and information after recruitment on a website for all to see.
 The monitoring process would be very transparent,” he added.